 Here is the reality of how much people have in their 401ks today:

 HOW’S YOUR 401(k) PORTFOLIO DOING?

 At some point in 2010, I noticed that finally, I had breached my 2007 highs.
 I haven’t bothered to calculate my portfolio’s real rate of return given that it is quite messy with the company match and profit sharing plan.
 All I really care about is how much is in the darn portfolio, and I’m pleased to say it is about 25% above its previous peak.
-You can see my latest 401K rebalancing here.
+Here’s how often you should re-balance your 401k.

 There’s no magic involved in the portfolio at all.
 The most important thing is an asset allocation between equities, bonds, and cash which you are comfortable with, and that you keep on maxing it out!
 I like the idea of keeping roughly your age as a percentage in bonds, and the rest in equities.
 Charles Farrell, from Your Money Ratios goes so far as to keep the allocation balanced 50/50 for your entire life.
 Whatever the case may be, do what you feel is right for you and you’ll have a multiple six-figure 401(k) before you know it!
 Couple your 401(k) with your hefty savings account, you will be good to go when it comes time to no longer work.